Stabbath/L4D2-Stuff/cfg/h2h/readme.txt

 	- boomer_mobs_amount_mult set to 0.75 from 0.9
 	- set z_throttle_hit_interval_normal back to 0.33 (default) from 0.25
 1.0.3:
-	- disabled tank los range
+	- disabled tank los being range-dependant
 	- added giving of 1 medkit per player on leaving saferoom
 	- first_aid_kit_use_duration set to 3 seconds from 5 (default)
 	- survivor pickup time reduced to 3 seconds from 3.5